epfl-ada/ada-2021-project-date-a-data/README.md

 ## Questions for TAs (optional)
 * Do you think we have adequate/too few/too much workload for our proposal?
 Is there anything you recommend us to add/remove?
-* Is it possible to get 6.0 with the current project schema?
+Is it possible to get a good grade (6.0) with everything done in the current project schema?